Our GDPR and Privacy Policies

 You have the right to request that personal data that we hold on you is deleted or transferred to a third party and we have a duty to acknowledge these requests.
 They should be submitted in writing to our Practice Manager.
 However please note that our response will be subject to our other legal and regulatory duties and this may impact on our ability to comply fully with such requests.

 Complaints about the use of personal data

-If you wish to raise a complaint with regards to the way that we have handled your personal data please contact our Practice Manager who can be contacted via email and our main office number.
-We will investigate any complaint or potential complaint in line with our Complaints Policy and will respond to you with the results of our investigation, along with any proposed remedial action, if appropriate.
+If you wish to raise a complaint with regards to the way that we have handled your personal data please contact our Practice Manager.
+We will investigate any complaint or potential complaint in line with our Complaints Policy and respond to you with the results of our investigation, along with any proposed remedial, if appropriate.